What is the Results section and what does it do?

-- “Results on the bio-accumulations of cadmium were found to be the highest (17.5 mg kgG1) in the bulb, when the concentration of cadmium in the solution was 1×10G2 M and lowest (0.11 mg kgG1) in the leaves when the concentration was 1×10G3 M.”
+“Results on the bio-accumulation of cadmium were found to be the highest (17.5 mg kgG1) in the bulb, when the concentration of cadmium in the solution was 1×10G2 M and lowest (0.11 mg kgG1) in the leaves when the concentration was 1×10G3 M.”

 Captioning and Referencing Tables and Figures

 As the hard data yielded by your study, tables and figures are central components of your Results section.
 Therefore, it is crucial to know how to caption the figures and refer to them within the text of the Results section.

 The most important advice one can give here as well as throughout the paper is to check the requirements and standards of the journal to which you are submitting your work.
 Every journal has its own design and layout standards; perusing a journal’s articles will give you an idea of the proper number, size, and complexity of your figures.

 Regardless of which format you use, the figures should be placed in the order they are referenced in the Results section and be as clear and easy to understand as possible.
 If there are multiple variables being considered (within one or more research questions), it can be a good idea to split these up into separate figures.
 Subsequently, these can be referenced and analyzed under separate headings and paragraphs in the text.

 To create a caption, consider the research question being asked and change it into a phrase.
 For instance, if one question is “Which color did participants choose?” the caption might be “Color choice by participant group.”
 Or in our research paper example, where the question is “What is the concentration of cadmium in different parts of the onion after 14 days?” the caption reads:

 “Fig. 1(a-c): Mean concentration of Cd determined in (a) Bulbs, (b) Leaves and (c) Roots of onion after 14 days period.”